Japan PM plans new economic stimulus by end-Nov: Kyodo

 The Japanese government has downgraded its outlook for the economy three times in a row in its monthly assessment, saying last week there was a weak tone.

-The Nikkei newspaper said the Japanese government was considering funding the new stimulus with 910 billion yen ($11.5 billion) set aside in the 2012 budget for economic emergencies and the revitalization of regional economies.
+The Nikkei newspaper said the Japanese government was considering funding the new stimulus with 910 billion yen (7.1 billion pounds) set aside in the 2012 budget for economic emergencies and the revitalization of regional economies.

 If opposition parties cooperated then Noda would propose an extra budget that could total several trillion yen, the newspaper added.